-SEVIS has changed the way UNI must share information with the INS, but it has not changed the information that we are required to report.
+SEVIS has changed the way UNI must share information with the Bureau of Citizenship and Immigration Services, but it has not changed the information that we are required to report.
 Here is a list of the records we must keep:

 - Date and place of birth

 - Current address where the student currently resides